The Language of Interior Design: Terms Everyone Should Know

 The Language of Design

 Just like doctors have medical terminology and lawyers have legal jargon, interior designers have their own specialised vocabulary.
-These interior decorating terms help professionals precisely describe visual elements, spatial relationships, and design strategies.
+This specialist vocabulary helps professionals precisely describe visual elements, spatial relationships, and design strategies.
 When you learn this language, you’re not just memorising words - you’re gaining a deeper understanding of how spaces can be crafted, transformed, and optimised.

 Why Terminology Matters in Interior Design